FelixHohne/DataVisualization/README.md

 ![developer_salaries](https://user-images.githubusercontent.com/58995473/71764091-84e0cb80-2ee3-11ea-9b55-86009127d5f8.png)

 Considering that most programmers are relatively young, what is the relationship between developer salaries, programming languages, and age in 2019?
-According to the Stack Overflow developer survey, salaries generally grew with age, while Python programmers earned slightly more than the average developer.
+According to the Stack Overflow developer survey, salaries generally grow with age, while Python programmers earn slightly more than the average developer.

 **Credit:** _Corey Schafer's YouTube series on matplotlib, Stack Overflow 2019 annual developer survey_